Echo Quantification of Aortic Regurgitation: Best Practices for Sonographers

 MODULE TOPICS

-• Unlocking Aortic Regurgitation: From Pathophsiology to Diagnosis and Management - Now Available!
+• Unlocking Aortic Regurgitation: From Pathophysiology to Diagnosis and Management

 CREDITS